tanner-rutgers/ImageFilter/README.md

 ImageFilter
 ===========

-Simple Android image filter application
+A simple Android image filter application allowing a user to apply a mean filter or median filter of customizable size to any image.